MC-Notes/gh-pages/about.md

 permalink: /about/
 ---

-This is a website for publishing reviewed notebooks.
-The goal of this project is to promote ease-of-use in research code and reuseability.
-We provide a new way of review and submission process.
-You submit your notebook as pull request with the right format (defined for each programming language individually).
-The notebook will be reviewed openly accessible for everyone.
-Each notebook will have one reviewer assigned, but everyone can chime in and comment or suggest edits.
+Monthly Correspondence is a web journal for publishing Jupyter notebooks with full open reviews.
+The entire processes of submission and review is handled by github.
+A submission is initially made via a pull request.
+Then reviewing is interactive and handled by commenting on the resulting pull request.

+The notebook review process will therefore be open and any github user will be able to comment.

+Each notebook will have an initial editor assigned, but anyone can chime in and comment or suggest edits.
+Acceptance of the submission occurs when the pull request is accepted.